Cyber Security Hub

 Youth recruitment into organised crime and terrorist organisations

 This project looks at the recruitment of youth into radical or organised crime groups with special focus on the Australian context.
+The project is designed to aid government agencies in understanding how and why youth become involved in these groups and how to best prevent this.
 It is lead by Ms. Lise Waldek and involves Dr. Rolando Ochoa and Dr. Julian Droogan.